bnowackbiz/calli-rdfa/README.md

 Calli-RDFa
 ==========

-* RDFaParser.js: A callback-based RDFa Parser for HTML documents and nodes, based on [Green Turtle](https://code.google.com/p/green-turtle/) by R. Alexander Milowski
+* RDFaParser.js: A callback-based RDFa Parser for HTML documents and nodes.
+A fork of [Green Turtle](https://code.google.com/p/green-turtle/) by R. Alexander Milowski
-* RDFXMLSerializer: A simple RDF/XML Serializer based on the RDFa parser's callback.
+* RDFXMLSerializer: A simple RDF/XML Serializer aligned with the RDFa parser's callback.

 Sample code
 -----------